 - enlargement of the abdomen, resulting in a "potbellied" appearance

 Most veterinarians treat both adrenal- and pituitary-dependent Cushing's disease with medication.
 The only way to "cure" Cushing's disease is to remove the adrenal tumor if the disease is adrenal-dependent and the tumor hasn't spread, says Stohlman.
 However, because of the complexity and risks of the surgery, most cases are treated with medication.
 Surgical techniques to remove pituitary tumors in dogs are being studied, but surgery is not a widely available option.

 Although Cushing's is typically a lifelong condition, the disease usually can be managed with medications.
 "It's important for a veterinarian to see the dog regularly and do blood tests," Stohlman says.
-"Monitoring the blood helps determine the right dose, which may need to be adjusted periodically."
+"Monitoring blood tests and response to treatment help determine the right dose, which may need to be adjusted periodically."

-Frequent blood tests are usually required in the first few months after starting treatment and then every few months after that, depending on the dog's response to treatment and tolerance to the medication.
+Frequent blood tests and veterinary checkups are usually required in the first few months after starting treatment and then every few months after that, depending on the dog's response to treatment and tolerance to the medication.

-Vetoryl (trilostane) Capsules, the latest drug approved to treat canine Cushing's, is also the first drug approved to treat both pituitary- and adrenal-dependent Cushing's in dogs.
+Vetoryl (trilostane), approved by the FDA in 2008 is the only drug approved to treat both pituitary- and adrenal-dependent Cushing's in dogs.
 This prescription drug works by stopping the production of cortisol in the adrenal glands.
-In studies of the drug, the most common side effects were vomiting, lack of energy, diarrhea, and weight loss.
 Vetoryl should not be given to a dog that